torvalds/linux/Documentation/admin-guide/kdump/vmcoreinfo.rst

 --------------------------------

 Free areas descriptor.
 User-space tools use this value to iterate the free_area ranges.
-MAX_ORDER is used by the zone buddy allocator.
+NR_PAGE_ORDERS is used by the zone buddy allocator.

 prb
 ---